Kevinjoythomas/Smart-Cultivate/README.md

 ### AdaBoost: from sklearn.ensemble import AdaBoostClassifier
 ### XGBoost: from sklearn.model_selection import GridSearchCV
 ### Random Forests with Out-of-Bag: from sklearn.ensemble import RandomForestClassifier

+## 🎆🎆 Result
+### At the end after numerous nights of no sleep of hyperparameter tuning the final model finalized with a Random forest model with an out of bag method which had a 100% accuracy on training set and a promising accuracy of 99.54% on the testing set😄😄.